 Students are responsible for arranging their own air travel and ground transfer from the London airport to central London.
-It is best not to purchase your airline ticket until we know what time, exactly, we can start to check into student accommodations.
+It is best not to purchase your airline ticket until we know what time, exactly, we can start to check into student accommodations, usually noon or a little later.
 Planning well will save hours of sitting around (tired) surrounded by luggage if you arrive too early, or check-in hassles if you arrive too late.
 Last year, several students traveled to other European cities before the program started and arrived late to London=bad outcome.
 Additional travel is best done at the end of the program.
-Arrive in London, with time built in to recover from jet lag/get your bearings, finish your course, then travel.
+Get your bearings, figure travel-related things out, finish the course, then travel.

 The main international airports are London Heathrow (LHR) and London Gatwick (LGW).
 If you want to coordinate travel with other students let me know when you fill out the program survey (coming in late October) and I'll put you in touch with others who want to do the same thing.
 I usually fly into LHR because I find it most convenient for where I live (also in Camden).
 You will receive clear directions for traveling to the Stay Club from both major London airports.
-Housing is available for check in on Dec 28, 2016.
+Housing is available for check in around noon Dec 28.
 All students must leave flats the morning of Jan 18th.